Jovidon/Algorito/README.md

 # Algorito
-Here you can find rather implementation of a large number of algorithms and data structures.
+Here you can find rather implementation of a bunch of algorithms and data structures.

 <br>
 <h1> Sorting algorithms </h1>